 - Some artists restrict their work to certain services – Beyoncé's hit 2016 record Lemonade is a Tidal exclusive (though the rest of her catalogue is on Spotify).

 - Others are contractually restricted to one service for a short period of time.
 Kanye West, who initially released his 2016 record The Life Of Pablo on Tidal, followed by other services later in the year.

 A few services let you upload your own music as a workaround.
 Google Play, for example, can sync with digital tracks in your cloud account, but this can be a time-consuming exercise.
 Take advantage of the free trial period to find out whether the subscription you're considering supplies your favourite songs or lets you upload music you own.

 - Ease of use: Searching for songs, albums or artists on a music streaming service is usually straightforward, but finding a specific song or album in the search results can be confusing, as most list multiple versions of one track.
 It can also be time consuming finding the song, as some list exact and similar results in a long list.

 - Sound quality and data consumption: Try to find a service that strikes a good balance between sound quality and data consumption, and one that lets you set the sound quality, as this will assist with data management.

 - Offline mode: This lets you listen to songs on the go without consuming mobile data.

 - Multi-platform support: Note the supported platforms and whether they suit your needs and the devices you already own.
-For example, PlayStation owners may want to consider Spotify, as its available on the PS3 and PS4.
+For example, you may want to consider Amazon Music Unlimited if you own an Echo smart speaker.

 - Free (with ads): Deezer and Spotify

-- $12 per month (no ads): Deezer, Spotify, Apple Music, Google Play Music, Tidal, Microsoft Groove Music, YouTube Red Music
+- $12 per month (no ads): Deezer, Spotify, Apple Music, Google Play Music, Tidal, YouTube Red Music, Amazon Music Unlimited.